samouri/samouri.github.io/index.md

 - Created a generic and highly efficient memoization technique for Redux applications that was an order of magnitude more efficient than prior work.
 It took advantage of WeakMaps for perfect garbage collection efficiency while maintaining constant time key lookup for computed results.
 I called it [tree-select](https://github.com/Automattic/wp-calypso/pull/20547)

 [<span class="company">Amazon</span>](http://amazon.com) <span class="company-date">July 2015 - August 2016</span> <br/>
-I used computers in Seattle to make t-shirts in Texas -- it was dope.
+I used computers in Seattle to make t-shirts in Texas.